Structure and automorphisms of pure virtual twin groups: Introduction

+The virtual twin group $VT_n$ extends the twin group $T_n$ and surjects onto the symmetric group $S_n$ in a natural way.
+A pure analogue of the virtual twin group called the pure virtual twin group, denoted $PVT_n$, is defined as the kernel of the natural surjection from $VT_n$ onto $S_n$.

-The purpose of this paper is to investigate structural aspects of (pure) virtual twin groups in detail.
+The purpose of this paper is to develop the theory of (pure) virtual twin groups.
+We investigate their important structural aspects in detail.
 We begin by recalling the definition and the geometrical interpretation of virtual twin groups in Section \ref{section-prelim}.
 In Section \ref{section-presentation-pvtn}, we obtain a presentation of the pure virtual twin group $PVT_n$ (Theorem \ref{pvtn-right-angled-artin}), which quite interestingly turns out to be an irreducible right-angled Artin group.
 As an application, we deduce that $VT_n$ is residually finite (Corollary \ref{vtn-residually-finite}).
-In Section \ref{section-decom-semidirect-product}, we prove that $PVT_n$ can be written as an iterated semidirect product of infinite rank free groups (Theorem \ref{semidirect-decomposition-ptn}), which is an analogue of a similar result for pure braid groups \cite{Markoff1945} and pure virtual braid groups \cite{Bardakov2004}.
+In Section \ref{section-decom-semidirect-product}, we prove that $PVT_n$ can be written as an iterated semi-direct product of infinite rank free groups (Theorem \ref{semidirect-decomposition-ptn}), which is an analogue of a similar result for pure braid groups \cite{Markoff1945} and pure virtual braid groups \cite{Bardakov2004}.
 As a consequence, we show that $PVT_n$, and hence $VT_n$ has trivial center (Corollary \ref{center-of-PVT_n}).
 Section \ref{section-auto-groupo-pvtn} is devoted to the study of automorphisms of $PVT_n$.
 We give a complete description of $\Aut(PVT_n)$ for $n \ge 5$ in Theorem \ref{full-auto-decomposition} and also establish splitting of natural short exact sequences of automorphism groups (Theorem \ref{aut-pvtn-main}).
 The case $n=4$ is exotic and a complete description of $\Aut(PVT_4)$ is given in Theorem \ref{splitting-auto-pvt4}.
 Understanding of automorphisms of $PVT_n$ help us to conclude that $PVT_n$ has $R_\infty$-property if and only if $n \ge 3$ (Theorem \ref{pvtn-r-infinity}).
 We also deduce that each $\IA$ automorphism of $PVT_n$ is inner if and only if $n=2$ or $n \ge 5$ (Corollary \ref{cor-ia-auto}).
-In the last section \ref{commutator-subgroups}, we obtain a presentation for the commutator subgroup of $VT_n$ (Theorem \ref{commutator-subgroup-vtn}) which is achieved by giving a reduced presentation of $VT_n$ (Theorem \ref{reduced-presentation-n4}).
-We also show that the lower central series of $VT_n$ stabilises at the second term (Proposition \ref{stable-lower-central-series}) and conclude with a freeness result for the commutator subgroup of $PVT_n$ (Theorem \ref{commutator-subgroup-freeness}).